DsBastos/DsBastos/README.md

 - 🔭 In addition to the university, I independently seek more general knowledge in the area of ​​web development, especially the front-end.
 - 😎 I practice what I learn through interface development challenges.
 - 🤝 I'm looking to collaborate on projects.
-- 👨‍💻 I will try to use Github as a portfolio for some of my projects and challenges I do.
+- 👨‍💻 I will use Github as a portfolio for some of my projects and challenges I do.
 - 📚 I am also interested and curious about cybersecurity and UI & UX Design.
 - 💭 I believe that even though evolution is individual, we need each other to achieve this purpose.